vcvpaiva/DialecticaCategories/README.md

 # Dialectica Categories
-A place to collect the work on dialectica categories.
+A place to collect  work on dialectica categories.

 First my work: